SSENSE/node-sscheduler/README.md

 Flexible scheduler to find free time slots in the schedule of a resource (which could be a person, a meeting room, a car, etc...)

-**scheduler** can also intersect the availability of multiple resources in order to find the time slots at which all the resources are available.
+**sscheduler** can also intersect the availability of multiple resources in order to find the time slots at which all the resources are available.

 ## Installation